jamwaffles/SuperCal/README.md

 # SuperCal...

+# No longer maintained.
+Please find an alternative plugin.

 ## ...ifragilisticexpialidocious

 This is a Twitter Bootstrap (or plain CSS)-compatible jQuery calendar plugin.
 It can be configured to display either as a small widget, or display as a large grid for showing appointments and whatnot.